ATS Keywords: How to Find and Use Them Correctly

 Professional Summary

-Before: "Experienced professional seeking new opportunities to contribute to organizational success."
+Weak: "Experienced professional seeking new opportunities to contribute to organizational success."

-After: "Data Engineer with 6 years of experience building ETL pipelines using Python, Spark, and AWS.
+Strong: "Data Engineer with 6 years of experience building ETL pipelines using Python, Spark, and AWS.
 Specialized in real-time data processing and machine learning infrastructure for fintech applications."

-The optimized summary includes job title, years of experience, technical skills, and industry context—all potential keyword matches.
+The optimized summary includes job title, years of experience, technical skills, and industry context — all potential keyword matches.

 Skills Section